hacspec/hacspec/Readme.md

 A new specification language for crypto primitives in Rust.

-*This is the predecessor of https://github.com/HACS-workshop/hacspec.*
+*This is the successor of https://github.com/HACS-workshop/hacspec.*

 Documentation and API reference can be found [here](https://hacspec.github.io/hacspec/).